Red Boat Ice Cream Parlour, Beaumaris

 Hufenfa’r Castell, Harlech

-One of Gwynedd’s best-kept secrets stands near the entrance to Harlech Castle.
+One of Gwynedd’s best-kept secrets stands near the entrance to Castell Harlech (Harlech Castle).
 One way to find it is to climb one of the steepest streets in the world - or alternatively, park your car at the top of Pen Llech!
 Either way, what will definitely make your day is to find the shortest of queues at Capel Dŵr.
 That’s where you’ll find ice cream parlour Hufenfa'r Castell (Castle Creamery) – a teeny-tiny yet mighty pleasure palace!
 If former neighbour and castle resident Owain Glyndŵr were alive today, he’d go for a massive cone of local flavours.
 The owners Melissa and Eddie invite locals to swap produce from their gardens for (you guessed it!) free ice cream.
 And contribute they do, in abundance each year, to award-winning creations by the passionate team.
 The gooseberry is to die for, as are the rhubarb, elderflower, and damson, all available during the summer season.
 The ‘llus’ is also a must-try as is the blackcurrant.
 But for a total taste sensation, plump for the mind-blowing ‘sea buckthorn’.
 These native orange berries, collected along the Wales Coast Path, are a must on Welsh foodies’ ‘bucket list’ of flavours.

 Welsh milkshake huts